 The Remuneration and Nomination Committee consists of (3) members, including an independent member, and it is chaired by a non-executive member.
-It was formed on 06/05/2020 for a period of three years.
+It was formed on 28/05/2023 for a period of three years.
 The Remuneration and Nomination Committee holds at least one meeting annually.

-The tasks and achievements of the remuneration & nomination committee during the year 2022
+The tasks and achievements of the remuneration & nomination committee during the year 2023

-- Discuss the results of the annual evaluation of the company's employees for the year 2021. - Discuss the annual evaluation of the company's employees for independent positions for the year 2021. - Discuss the company's employees' rewards for the year 2021.

-- Discuss the remuneration of the members of the committees and the secretary of the committees emanating from the Board of Directors for the year 2021. - Discuss the remuneration of the company's advisor. - Discuss the CEO's remuneration for the year 2021. - Prepare a detailed annual report on all remunerations granted to members of the Board of Directors and the Executive Management, whether they are sums, benefits or benefits of whatever nature or name. - Discuss the compensation for positions attached to the committees and the Board of Directors. - Discussing the opening of nominations for membership in the Board of Directors for the next session 2023-2025. - Discussing and reviewing policies for granting allowances, benefits, grants and rewards to members of the Board of Directors committee members executive management) - Discussing and reviewing job grade policies and the structure of salaries and rewards for employees. - Discussing and reviewing the job descriptions of the executive, non-executive and independent members of the Board of Directors.
+- Discuss the nomination applications for Board of Directors membership for the next session 2023-2025 and recommend the re-nomination of the current members. - Discuss the self-performance evaluation of the Board of Directors. - Discuss the results of the annual evaluation of the company's employees for the year 2022. - Discuss the annual evaluation of the company's employees for independent positions for the year 2022. - Discuss the company's employees' rewards, and the remuneration of the members of the committees and the secretary of the committees emanating from the Board of Directors for the year 2022. - Prepare a detailed annual report on all remunerations granted to members of the Board of Directors and the Executive Management, whether they are sums, benefits or benefits of whatever nature or name.